nhanquangvo/PDF_CML/README.md

 # PDF_CML
-Fully free command line executable including split, merge, rotate, extract pages, image to pdf, pdf to image, ocr and encrypt pdf.
+Fully free command line executable including split, merge, rotate, extract pages, images to pdf, pdf to images, ocr, and encrypt a pdf.
 This freeware code is very simple code.
 You can use it for further learning.

 ## Requirements & limitation:
 The following library of code supposed to be used & installed :